prd-khoa-luu/arizona-stay/README.md

   * Claim the right to ride shotgun by being the first person to call out "shotgun" when everyone is in view of the vehicle
 * Happy hour
   * "Cheers"
+  * The legal drinking age is 21 (which means you cannot buy, receive, possess, or consume alcohol before 21)
+  * It is likely that you will be asked to show your ID before buying beer
 * Barhopping
   * Definition: the activity of visiting several bars in succession, having a drink in each
   * Fun, but not recommended 😺